apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dolphins coach Mike McDaniel calls acquiring ex-Bears WR Chase Claypool an 'exciting opportunity'**
+**Kelce mom on meeting Taylor Swift: ‘It was…’**

-You can read more about it [here](https://www.foxnews.com/sports/dolphins-coach-mike-mcdaniel-calls-acquiring-ex-bears-wr-chase-claypool-exciting-opportunity).
+You can read more about it [here](https://fox8.com/news/kelce-mom-on-meeting-taylor-swift-it-was/).

 ## Requirements
 - Python 3.8